-While some companies offer web-based coverage where you rarely have personal dealings, and when you do, it’s not with someone local, and some companies have local offices with captive agents who sell only their company’s insurance, Nationwide uses independent agents.
+While some companies offer web-based coverage where you rarely have personal dealings, and when you do, it’s not with someone local, and some companies have local offices with captive agents who sell only their company’s insurance, this insurer uses independent agents.

 Independent agents sell several brands of insurance.
 The pros of using an independent agent are that they know and work with several companies and they can help you find which company is best for your situation.

 Which Travelers Commercials Are Most Popular?